-(G) Property and Equipment
+(H) Property and Equipment

 Property and equipment is stated at cost and depreciated over the estimated useful lives of the related assets using the straight-line method.
 Laboratory equipment and office furniture and equipment are depreciated over a five year period and computer equipment is depreciated over a three year period.
 Leasehold improvements are amortized over the shorter of the estimated useful life or the noncancelable term of the related lease.
+Property and equipment under construction is classified as construction in progress and is depreciated or amortized only after the asset is placed in service.